-competence is further relevant, the collegial body should, in its annual report, disclose the information on its composition and particular competences of individual members which are relevant to their service on the collegial body.
-During the meetings of the shareholders, curriculum vitae of candidates to become members of the Management Board are presented, which include such information as their education, professional background, etc. Information about the composition of the Management Board is set out in the reports of the company.
-3.4.
-In order to maintain a proper balance in terms of the current qualifications possessed by its members, the collegial body should determine its desired composition with regard to the company's structure and activities, and have this periodically evaluated.
+the collegial body should determine its desired composition with regard to the company's structure and activities, and have this periodically evaluated.
 The collegial body should ensure that it is composed of members who, as a whole, have the required diversity of knowledge, judgment and experience to complete their tasks properly.
 The members of the audit committee, collectively, should have a recent knowledge and relevant experience in the fields of finance, accounting and/or audit for the stock exchange listed companies.
-At least one of the members of the remuneration committee should have knowledge of and experience in the field of remuneration policy.
-Yes The company follows the recommendations set out in this clause.
-The members of the Management Board of the company have required diversity of knowledge, judgment and experience to complete their tasks properly.
-The members of Audit Committee of AB Vilkyškių Pieninė have relevant experience and a recent knowledge in the fields of accounting and audit.
-No audit committee has been formed in AB Modest and AB Kelmės Pieninė.
+At least one of the members of the remuneration committee should have knowledge of and experience in the field of remuneration policy. have required diversity of knowledge, judgment and experience to complete their tasks properly.
+The members of Audit Committee have relevant experience and a recent knowledge in the fields of accounting and audit.
 3.5.
 All new members of the collegial body should be offered a tailored program focused on introducing a member with his/her duties, corporate organization and activities.
 The collegial body should conduct an annual review to identify fields where its members need to update their skills and knowledge.
 Yes Members of the Management Board constantly take part in various refresher courses and seminars where they are provided with the information about the essential changes in legislation that regulates the activity of the company.
 Moreover, in case of necessity, the members of the Management Board either individually or during the meetings of the Management Board are also informed about the other changes, which have an impact on the activity of the company.
 3.6.
-In order to ensure that all material conflicts of interest related with a member of the collegial body are resolved properly, the collegial body should comprise a sufficient number of independent members.
+In order to ensure that all material conflicts of interest related with a member of the collegial body are resolved properly, the collegial body should comprise a sufficient 4 number of independent 5 members.
 No The company does not follow the Recommendation 3.6 of the Governance Code as the company neither has defined the independence criteria of a member of the Management Board nor has discussed the content of "sufficiency" concept of independent members.
 3.7.
 A member of the collegial body should be considered to be independent only if he is free of any business, family or other relationship with the company, its controlling shareholder or the management of either, that creates a conflict of interest such as to impair his judgment.
-Since all cases when member of the collegial body is likely to become dependent are impossible to list, moreover, relationships and circumstances associated with the determination of independence may vary amongst companies and the best practices of solving this problem are yet to evolve in the course of time, assessment of independence of a member of the collegial body should be based on the contents of the relationship and circumstances rather than their No The company has not defined the independence criteria of a member of the Management Board.
+Since all cases when member of the collegial body is likely to become dependent are impossible to list, moreover, relationships and circumstances associated with the determination of independence may vary amongst companies and the best practices of solving this problem are yet to evolve in the course of time, assessment of independence of a member of the collegial body should be based on the contents of the relationship and circumstances rather than their form.
+The key criteria for identifying whether a member of the collegial body can be considered to be independent are the following: 1) He/she is not an executive director or member of the board (if a collegial body elected by the general shareholders' meeting is the supervisory board) of the company or any associated company and has not been such during the last five No The company has not defined the independence criteria of a member of the Management Board.